 NW Natural customers have cut their energy use and carbon emissions in half.

 Taking a whole-house approach to energy efficiency will help you get the most out of your monthly bill and keep your home at its peak comfort level.
-These free and low-cost improvements can reduce your energy consumption and your payments, especially in the cold winter months.
+Get started with free and low-cost improvements that can lower your energy consumption and payments, especially in the cold winter months.

 Low-cost home improvements